 Agenda items are submitted to the Ad Hoc Conference Agenda Committee for inclusion on the agenda for the Conference four months prior to the actual event.
 They should adhere to the following format and should provide enough information for the item to be understood.
-All submitted Agenda Items and Motions from the floor shall reference the specific section(s), chapter(s), and paragraph(s) indicating exactly where to add, change or delete language in the Service Manual, or anywhere else where changes are to be made, as applicable.
-Language to be removed shall be shown as strikeout: example.
-Language to be added shall be shown in brackets and bolded text in another color: [example].
-The function of an agenda item is not to direct a particular MA World Services committee to take on any specified project.
-Instead, any member interested in forwarding any particular project is encouraged to participate actively in the relevant committee.
+All submitted Agenda Items and Motions from the floor shall reference the specific section(s), chapter(s), and paragraph(s) indicating exactly where to add, change, or delete language in the Service Manual, or anywhere else where changes are to be made, as applicable.

+Language to be removed shall be shown as strikeout, bolded text, and in bright red in color: example.
+Language to be added shall be shown in brackets, bolded text, and in bright purple: [example].